ddella/Debian11-K8s/Ubuntu-22-04-Docker-K8s.md

 |**Cilium**|1.13.2|

 # Introduction
-The step-by-step guide demonstrates you how to install Kubernetes cluster on Ubuntu 22.04.2 server edition with Kubeadm utility for a Learning environment.
+The step-by-step guide demonstrates how to install a Kubernetes cluster on Ubuntu 22.04.2 server edition with Kubeadm utility for a learning environment.
 All the Ubuntu hosts are running as VMs on VMware Fusion.

 This Kubernetes (K8s) cluster is composed of one master node and three worker nodes.
 Master node works as the control plane and the worker nodes runs the actual container(s) inside Pods.

 **This tutorial in not meant for production installation and is not a tutorial on Ubuntu intallation**.
-The tutorial main goal is to understand how to install a basic on-prem K8s cluster.
+The tutorial main goal is to understand how to install a basic on-prem K8s cluster to get acquainted with the technology.
+In this tutorial we are **not** installing Docker.

 In this tutorial, you will set up a Kubernetes Cluster by:

-- Setting up four Ubuntu virtual machines with a Kernel 6.3.2
+- Setting up four Ubuntu 22.04 virtual machines with Kernel 6.3.3
-- Installing Docker-CE and Docker Compose plugin
-- Installing CRI-Docker plugin
+- Installing [Containerd](https://containerd.io/) as the CRI for K8s
 - Installing Kubernetes kubelet, kubeadm, and kubectl
-- Installing a CNI Plugin (Cilium)
+- Installing [Cilium](https://cilium.io/) as the CNI Plugin
-- Configuring Docker as the container runtime for Kubernetes
 - Initializing one K8s master node and adding three worker nodes
+- The K8s master node will also run NFS server

 At the end you will have a complete K8s cluster ready to run your Pods.